gizmodesbois/cardstoemp/README.md

 As members of the web development community, we propose to make him a very special gift to celebrate this special occasion.

 We are going to send him a "Stoemp" composed of pretty much anything the web of today can do.
 We are a bit late to the party so please share this with anyone who might be interested in participating.
-We plan on sending a netlify link to him at the 22/03/2019 at 7pm
+We plan on sending a netlify link to him the 22/03/2019 at 7pm

 ## How to use it